seyedeh-mona-ebrahimi/COCNMF/README.md

 This repository implements the algorithm proposed in our paper and provides a reproducible pipeline for evaluating performance on synthetic datasets (e.g., blended Reuters + 20 Newsgroups and mental health social media documents).

+---

+### ⚠️ Review-Only Notice

+This repository is provided **solely for peer review purposes**.

+- The code is **not licensed for commercial or public use**.
+- Redistribution, reuse, or publication of the code or data is **not permitted**.
+- For questions, contact the author at [seyedeh.ebrahimi@tuni.fi](mailto:seyedeh.ebrahimi@tuni.fi).

+If you're a reviewer, thank you for evaluating this work!

+---

 | File                                         | Description                                   |
 | -------------------------------------------- | --------------------------------------------- |
 | requirements.txt`                            | dependecies and packages                      |